 Please note that most of this blog post is about Fredericksburg, Texas and the wonderful museum of the Pacific War (WWII) in honor of Admiral Nimitz.

 For those unfamiliar with the Hill Country in central Texas, you are missing a big treat.
 From the perspective of a Yankee, “the hills” are rather nondescript; the towns little more than a stage set for a Sergio Leone cowboy flick; and the scenery rather bleak unless scrub brush, cows, and ample road-kill brings out the artist in you.
-Despite this ominous introduction, I find peace and solace in this remarkable piece of country whose center is Fredericksburg located about 70 miles north west of Austin.
+Despite this ominous introduction, I find peace and solace in this remarkable piece of the country whose center is Fredericksburg located about 70 miles northwest of Austin.

 It has been several years since we were last in the Hill Country, but I still vividly recall visiting the Museum of the Pacific War, often referred to as the Nimitz Museum after Admiral Nimitz who grew up in Fredericksburg and decided to join the Navy.
 Go figure: Maybe he just got tired of the Hill Country dust.